 Cost of living in Germany

 Germany offers expatriates a good standard of living.
 However, before moving to Germany any expatriates who are offered a local contract in Germany should be aware that this country has one of the world’s highest tax rates.
 Despite this, it is worth noting that salary levels are also significantly higher than in other European areas.

 The cost of living in Germany can vary according to the city in which expatriates are based.
-In many of the more developed cities, such as Belin, Bohn and Cologne, the cost of living is high, while those that are situated in former East Germany offer a lower cost of living.
-When compared with other cities throughout the world, it is generally accepted that the cost of living in Germany is relatively low and this was confirmed during the 2012 Mercer survey, with no German cities featuring in the list of top 50 cities by cost of living.
+In many of the more developed cities, such as Berlin, Bohn, and Cologne, the cost of living is high, while those situated in former East Germany offer a lower cost of living.
+Compared with other cities throughout the world, it is generally accepted that the cost of living in Germany is relatively low, and this was confirmed during the 2012 Mercer survey, with no German cities featuring in the list of top 50 cities by cost of living.

 German is the only official language in Germany.
-However, a large percentage of the people living in Germany do speak English and it is widely used for international business.
+However, a large percentage of the people living in Germany do speak English, and it is widely used for international business.

 Temperate – cool, cloudy, with wet winters and summers.

 Expat job and career prospects for Expats in Germany